 - helps to reveal the working capital availability after the recoupment of its actual opportunity cost;

-- is used by management to be aware of the company’s situation and check whether a firm functions in the right way;
+- is used by management to be aware of the company’s situation and check whether their firm performs successfully;

-- indicates the connection between the use of capital and the operating margin;
+- indicates a connection between the use of capital and operating margin;

-- helps see the opportunities a business has and make improvements to achieve them.
+- helps see the opportunities your business has and make improvements to achieve them.

 Economic value added is widely used by businesses as an evaluation tool.
 Nevertheless, you should also be aware of its disadvantages:

-- it can’t help define how effectively capital holders use retained profits through project management;
+- it can’t help you define how effectively capital holders use retained profits through project management;

-- it doesn’t consider the size of the business;
+- it doesn’t consider the size of your business;

-- it might overstress the need for business to generate results immediately;
+- it might overstress the need for businesses to generate results immediately;

 - it can’t estimate the return on expenses.

 This calculation is an essential step for any business.
-So if you’ve decided to estimate EVA for your company, let’s proceed to its formula.
+If you’ve decided to estimate EVA for your company, you will need to use a specific formula.

 EVA is based on residual wealth.
-It can be estimated by deducting the company's cost of capital from its profit.
-The formula was created to calculate the real economic profit of a certain business.
+It can be estimated by deducting your company’s cost of capital from its profit.
+The formula was created to calculate the actual economic profit of a specific business.

-Below you can see a formula with the help of which you can calculate economic value added.
+Below you can see the formula with the help of which you can calculate your economic value added.